-Correspondence: A (A@gmail.com)
+Correspondence: Ricardo Ruiz Sánchez (ricardo.ruiz.sanchez@gmail.com)

 Abstract.
 In view of climate change driving extreme events such as floods, assessing urban infrastructure resilience is critical for disaster response and urban planning.
 We investigated how flooding in Rio Grande do Sul affected road network connectivity and urban resilience in terms of lack of redundancy to healthcare facilities.
 We performed centrality analysis using the edge betweenness indicator to identify urban arteries critical for connectivity at metropolitan and intracity scales and compared alternative routes to assess healthcare facilities resilience.
 Understanding how floods disrupt road connectivity and mobility is critical for identifying vulnerable areas and improving disaster response planning.
-The results revealed that 71 km (2% of the total analysed for the centrality analysis) of urban arteries accounted for 12.32% of core metropolitan connectivity, which decreased 59%.
-However, flooding affected 92% of their connectivity.
-These urban arteries include the highway BR-290 Freeway, an important road for the state Rio Grande do Sul.
-In terms of intracity connectivity, Canoas experienced a -59% loss, while Nova Santa's loss was only -14%, despite having a larger flooded area (113 km2 versus 65 km2).
-Rua Florianópolis in Canoas was severely affected.
+The results revealed that just 71 km-or 2% of the total analysed network-accounted for 12% of core-metropolitan connectivity prior to the floods.
+These high-centrality urban arteries, including the BR-290 Freeway, were disproportionately affected: they lost approximately 92% of their total centrality after the flooding.
+Overall, the road network experienced a 59% reduction in betweenness centrality at the core metropolitan scale.
+At the municipal level, impacts varied.
+For example, Canoas experienced a 59% loss in intracity connectivity, while Nova Santa lost only 14%, despite a larger flooded area (113 km versus 65 km).
 Regarding the analysis of urban resilience to access healthcare facilities, the results revealed higher deficits in peripheral hospitals, such as Hospital Restinga e Extremo Sul, indicating a lower resilience.
-These results indicate the importance of multi-scale analyses to reveal spatial disparities and inform disaster risk management.
-With this work, we intend to provide concrete data to decision makers so they can leverage this data to improve emergency response and enhance infrastructure resilience in the face of future climate uncertainties.
+These results indicate the importance of multiscale analyses to reveal spatial disparities and inform disaster risk management.
+This study provides actionable insights to support decision-makers in improving emergency responses and strengthening infrastructure resilience to future climate-related disasters.